hashgraph/hedera-block-node/server/docs/design/block-persistence.md

 describe the high-level design of how the Block Node persists and retrieves Blocks and how it handles exception cases when they arise.

+## Goals

+1. `BlockItems` streamed from a producer (e.g. Consensus Node) must be collated and persisted as a `Block`.
+Per the specification, a `Block` is an ordered list of `BlockItems`.
+How the `Block` is persisted is an implementation detail.
+1. A `Block` must be efficiently retrieved by block number.
+1. Certain aspects of the `Block` persistence implementation must be configurable.

 ## Terminology

 <dl>